MichaelSalSail/CSC322_TEAMJ/README.md

 *This is not a complete repository*

 I am the only person in this group who isn't taking 335 this semester!
 How lucky am I that I completed the course?

+Lets bring up all merge conflicts in Github Issues